mlivernoche/CudaSharper/README.md

 The currently latest version of Visual Studio for the CUDA Toolkit is Visual Studio 2015.
 The version I used is Visual Studio 2015 Community Version 14.0.25431.01.
 To compile the DLL correctly, you must configure the properties of the project.
 The only setting that needs to be changed is to set the **Common Runtime Language Support**  to **Common Language Support Runtime (/clr)** (**Pure MSIL** and **Safe MSIL** have not been tested).

+### Current Libraries

+1. cuArray - for manipulating arrays.
+Examples: splitting and merging arrays, or adding and subtracting arrays.
+2. CUDA Rand - implementation of cuRAND for use in C#.
+Examples: standard normal distributions, uniform distributions, and Poisson distributions.
+3. cuStats - statistical functions for large data sets.
+Examples: sample standard deviation.

 ## Performance

 Performance is very good, as far as I can tell.
 These kernels were written and tested on a GTX 1050 Ti.
 Performance was profiled by NVIDIA Visual Profiler.
 CUDA is best used for large amounts of small data (e.g., tens of thousands or millions of ints) and simple computational operations.
 For example, if you just need to generate 10 random ints, then just use [System.Random](https://msdn.microsoft.com/en-us/library/system.random(v=vs.110).aspx).